 In no event shall 8BitFlux.com be liable in warranty, contract, negligence, strict liability, tort or otherwise, for any damages, whether incidental or consequential, which are alleged to be caused by one or more of our products, beyond the cost to the purchaser of the subject product or products in question.

-No trackers and zero cookies 🍪
+No trackers, no AI and zero cookies 🍪

 © Copyright 2023-2025 8BitFlux.com.
+All rights reserved.